freezingsaddles/freezing-compose/README.md

 Note: if you have trouble with using `127.0.0.1` try `localhost`.
 Different combinations of Docker and host operating systems and MySQL may have quirks that make one or the other fail.
 MySQL may assume that you are using a server that is listening on a local unix socket, which won't work since  MySQL in the container only has an exposed listener via TCP/IP.

 ### 1.4.1 Optional: Upgrading MySQL
 Previously, `docker-compose.dev.yml` used MySQL 5.6, but [we upgraded to MySQL 5.7](https://github.com/freezingsaddles/freezing-compose/issues/23) in 2022.
-If you have a volume with a MySQL 5.6 database on your development system, you can upgrade it with these commands:
+Then we [upgraded to MySQL 8.0](https://github.com/             freezingsaddles/freezing-compose/issues/34) in 2024.
+If you have a volume with an older MySQL 5.6 database on your development system, you can upgrade it with these commands:

 ```
 docker-compose-dev stop mysql